Now accepting applications for the 2015 Grants for Art program!

 Does this sound like your project?
 Apply for a Grant!

-The online form to submit Letters of Inquiry (LOI’s) for this upcoming grant cycle will open on October 1st, 2014.
+The online form to submit Letters of Inquiry (LOI’s) for this upcoming grant cycle is open now.
 These LOI’s will be due December 1st 2014.
-More information about the application process and our criteria are available on the application page!
+To apply, please visit the application page!

 Burning Man – What’s the connection?

 This program does not fund art headed to the Burning Man event in Black Rock City.
-While the interactive, community-focused art at Burning Man was the original inspiration for this grant program, many of our grantees have had no connection with the extended Burning Man network or community before applying.
+While the interactive, community-focused art at Burning Man was the original inspiration for this grant program, for many of our grantees, applying for this grant was their first experience with the extended Burning Man community.
 Some, however, do connect to the Burning Man Regional Network, using the existing collaborations and established organizations to usher new artwork into their communities.